Preconception Testing and Genetic Screening

 A routine prenatal screen includes testing for anemia, blood type and infectious diseases.
 Based on your medical history and ethnic background, additional tests may be recommended.

 The routine panel includes: a complete blood count (CBC), blood type and screen, testing for immunity to rubella and varicella (if you have never had chickenpox), and hepatitis B, HIV and syphilis infection testing.

-Types of preconception testing and screening
+Types of preconception testing

 Complete blood count

 The complete blood count (CBC) test checks for anemia, or low iron and/or blood count, which could negatively affect your pregnancy.